TFimpel/AppStudio-Indoor-Points-Editor/README.md

 + Online Basemap 3 Label
 + Online Basemap 3 URL

 Note that the Basemap Tile Package Item needs to be publicly accessible.
 The floor plans and buildings feature service as well as the Point layer's feature service should be secured and shared through ArcGIS Online Group(s).
-It needs to be sync enabled.
-The app will download a copy of all features that intersect the tile package's extent.
+They need to be sync enabled.
+The app will download a copy of all features and relaed records that intersect the tile package's extent.

 The configurable fields are used to determine which floors are display-able for each building and which asset points are located on which floor.
 The requirements for these fields are intentionally kept at a minimum, but it is critical to have these attribute data clean and thus relate-able.

+## Limitations
 This is a student project and at this point has several known limitations:
 + Aside from geodatabase maintained fields like OBJECTID etc. it is designed for text fields only.
 + Open text field attribute editing does not validate the length of entered text vs. max. length of field.
 + Subtypes and domains are not supported except for coded value domains.
 The attribute editing interface will provide a single choice interface listing the domain Codes (e.g. on Windows it will be a drop-down list, on Android as checkboxes, etc.) .
-I suggest yu make domain Codes identical to the domain Descriptions
+I suggest you make domain Codes identical to the domain Descriptions
-+ Editor tracking fields are only recognized as such if they are named "created_user","created_date""last_edited_user","last_edited_date".
++ Editor tracking fields are only recognized as such if they are named "created_user", "created_date", "last_edited_user", "last_edited_date".
 (The default when you enable editor tracking on hosted feature layers.)
-+ The feature service of the points layer and basemap tile package has to be web mercator coordinate system for geometry edits to work
++ The feature service of the points layer and basemap tile package has to be in web mercator coordinate system for geometry edits to work
-+ Signin in (and thus offline editing) only possible when connected to internet
++ Signing in (and thus offline editing) only possible when connected to internet